-Getting approved for your Social Security Disability (SSDI) benefits in Dalton can be hard, and many people ask a lawyer to help them.
-But not all lawyers are equally qualified.
-Some attorneys will list SSDI on their website even if they rarely work on this kind of law.
-The reality is that SSDI claims are very different from court cases and require experience, understanding and a good knowledge of the Social Security system.
+The reality is that SSDI claims are very different from court cases and require experience, understanding, and a good knowledge of the Social Security system.
 If you need your benefits approved, you deserve to get a lawyer who knows what they’re doing.

-How does Social Security Disability work in Dalton?
+How Social Security Disability Works in Dalton, GA

 As a general rule: anyone who previously worked, but can no longer work because of a disability, is eligible.
 This includes both physical and psychological disabilities.